kuca171/IR_REMOTE/README.md

-# IR_REMOTE
+# IR Remote and Reciever on Arduino

- IR Remote and Reciever on Arduino
+Examples how set up IR Remote and Receiver on Arduino Uno.